astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 #### Bug Fixes & Improvements

-- Add clear messaging to Astronomer UI aroundss steps required to finalize Airflow upgrade
+- Add clear messaging to Astronomer UI around steps required to finalize Airflow upgrade
 - Opt-in users to **Email Alerts** by default
 - BugFix: `pod_mutation_hook` overrides commands for the KubernetesPodOperator pods if using KubernetesExecutor